-In the first few centuries CE, one particularly prominent strand of the Sodom tradition associated the Sodomites with excess and luxuria.
+In the first few centuries CE, one particularly prominent strand of biblical interpretation associated the Sodomites with excess and luxuria.
 The first to interpret the Sodom narrative in this way was Philo of Alexandria, a Hellenized Jewish writer of the first century CE.
 Philo’s interpretation of the Sodom narrative was shaped in a number of important respects by assumptions derived from Greco-Roman thought.
 Philo was particularly influenced by Stoic ideas; for him natural law was a kind of unacquired, intuitive antecedent of the written law of Moses.
 The idea that wealth and abundance led inevitably to moral corruption, was, as noted above, ubiquitous in Greco-Roman literature.
 When Philo came to recount the Sodom narrative in his De Abrahamo, he projected these ideas onto the biblical text.
 Indeed, the Sodom narrative lent itself in particular to this kind of reading, since the area around Sodom had been depicted as exhibiting great natural fertility since the Old Testament.
 This is implied in Genesis 13:10, where it is implied that the land around Sodom is compared to the paradise of the Lord.
 A more explicit connection is made in Ezekiel 16:49, in which “fullness of bread” is listed among the sins of Sodom.
 According to this biblical tradition, however, the sin of Sodom was not caused by its fecundity, which served only as an ironic contrast to its later desolation.
-Philo, on the other hand, believed that the moral degradation of the Sodomites was a direct result of the fecundity of the land around the city--that they were corrupted by its lavishness.
+Philo, on the other hand, believed that the moral degradation of the Sodomites was a direct result of the fecundity of the land around the city--that they were corrupted by its luxuriousness.
 He even backs up his case by quoting two lines from the fourth-century-BCE poet Menander that are typical of the Greek attitude towards luxury: “the chief beginning of evils, as one has aptly said, is goods in excess.”
 Philo is the first commentator that I am aware of to link the Greco-Roman theme of corruption by luxuria with the biblical narrative of sin and divine punishment.

 Stoic ideas about natural law permeate Philo’s depiction of the immorality of the Sodomites.
 He explains that the Sodomites fell into worse and worse depravity: “incapable of bearing such satiety, plunging like cattle, they threw off from their necks the law of nature and applied themselves to deep drinking of strong liquor and dainty feeding and forbidden forms of intercourse.”
 Consistent with the Greco-Roman distrust of luxuria, he includes among the excesses of the Sodomites male-male sexual acts.
 Sexual excess--adultery, bestiality, incest and same-sex love--was part of a category of behaviors that went against, or contradicted, the laws of nature.
 Once the connection was made between the Sodom narrative and corrupting luxuria, sexual immorality was immediately implied; it took very little, then, to assume that the sin of the Sodomites involved same-sex intercourse, and this is exactly how Philo proceeds.
 Men having sex with men is particularly shocking for Philo, as a man playing the submissive sexual function of the woman goes against the Platonic understanding of natural roles and leads to the man becoming feminized.
 Philo, then, is the first to link Sodom with same-sex acts in this way, and he has been seen as “the inventor of the homophobic reading of Genesis 19.”
 However, it is important to note that while he gives particular attention to homosexual behavior, it is still only part of Philo’s depiction of Sodomitic luxuria and immorality.
 He also lists over-indulgence in alcohol and the eating of decadent types of food, as well as other types of sexual immorality.